Skip to main content

 The Hallstatt copy in China

-Since 2012, a near-exact replica of Hallstatt village has stood in Luoyang, Henan Province, China, built by a Chinese developer who photographed the original village extensively.
-The Austrian village has leaned into the attention with a “Hallstatt China” marketing campaign.
+Since 2012, a near-exact replica of Hallstatt village has stood in Luoyang, Henan Province, built by a Chinese developer who spent years photographing the original.
+The Austrian village has, with characteristic pragmatism, leaned into the attention — Hallstatt now actively markets to Chinese visitors and has established a “Hallstatt China” connection.
 The original is, in every sensory respect, better.
+The smell of the lake, the cold air off the cliff, the silence at 07:00 — none of these translate into a replica.

 Overnight vs. day trip